ABANDONED MINE LAND RECLAMATION

 EC's Work

-Since purchasing the Blue Coal property in 1994, EC has reclaimed over 2,000 the 4,000 acres that were identified as mine-scarred in the original Land Use Plan.
-Reclamation is expensive, however – at a minimum around $25,000/acre – and the process is lengthy.
+Since purchasing the holdings of the Blue Coal Corporation in 1994, EC has reclaimed over 2,000 the 4,000 acres identified as mine-scarred in the Land Use Plan.
+However, reclamation is expensive – starting around $25,000/acre – and a lengthy process.
 Grant cycles can take more than a year and, even if an award is received, many preliminary steps must occur before earthwork begins, including procurement of consultants and contractors, site assessment and surveying, and development of engineering plans and specifications.
-Permits must also be obtained from agencies like PA DEP and the Luzerne Conservation District, which can take up to a year.
+Permits also must be obtained, often taking 8 months or longer.

-Only once these steps are completed can reclamation begin.
-Although work will vary according to the site, construction generally requires an ongoing grading of spoil materials, involving excavation and fill.
-Stormwater management features like swales and basins may also be constructed.
+Once these steps are completed, then reclamation can begin.
+Although it varies by project, work usually involves grading of spoil materials through a “cut and fill” process.
+Swales and basins may be built to manage stormwater during and after contruction.
 Many times, the area is “capped” with topsoil to improve soil health.
-After this, the entire area is seeded to stabilize the soil and prevent future erosion.
-For some projects – and depending on future uses – more concentrated re-vegetation is necessary.
+After this, the entire area is seeded to stabilize the soil, prevent future erosion, and restore habitat.
+Depending on the site’s intended use, EC also has done tree plantings.

 Paying for Reclamation

-To support its work, EC relies on multiple funding streams.
-This has included land sales, loans, and the sale of timber and culm.
-Grants, however, are the most significant resource.
-Regardless the funder – federal, state, county, corporate, or philanthropic foundation – grants are usually competitive.
+EC relies on multiple funding streams to support its work.
+This includes land sales, loans, and the sale of timber, topsoil, and culm.
+Mostly, however, we rely on grants.
+Regardless the funder – federal, state, county, corporate, or foundation – grants are usually competitive.
+Sometimes we’re up against hundreds of other applicants nationwide.
 Grant cycles, moreover, can take over a year from application to award.
 That’s why EC is so appreciative of the agencies and organizations that have supported us, understanding our ongoing, phased approach in order to meet our long-term vision and goals.

-Our two largest supporters are the US Environmental Protection Agency and the PA Department of Environmental Protection.
-US EPA funding has come through the Brownfields Cleanup Program, made possible by Congressman Paul Kanjorski’s efforts to include abandoned minelands in the federal brownfields definition.
-PA DEP has assisted our efforts through four key initiatives: the Energy Harvest and Growing Greener/Growing Greener II Programs; and the Surface Mining Control & Reclamation Act and AML Pilot Program, administered through PA DEP’s Bureau of Abandoned Mine Reclamation.
+Two of EC’s largest supporters are the US Environmental Protection Agency (US EPA) and the PA Department of Environmental Protection (PA DEP).
+US EPA funding has come through the Brownfields Cleanup Program, made possible by Congressman Paul Kanjorski’s campaign to add abandoned mine land to the federal definition of brownfields.
+PA DEP has assisted EC through five key initiatives: the Surface Mining Control & Reclamation Act, the Energy Harvest Program, Growing Greener, the AML Pilot Program, and the recent AML/AMD Program.

 The Role of Cogeneration in Reclamation

-At present, seven of EC’s major projects have incorporated resource recovery in their scope of work, with over 20 million tons of coal refuse having been processed.
+Presently, seven of EC’s major projects have incorporated resource recovery in their scope of work, with over 20 million tons of coal refuse having been processed.
 This means that at a 40% recovery rate, 8 million tons were burned in the generation of electricity.
-Moreover, over 570 acres of legacy minelands have been readied for reclamation and reuse.
-EC is also managing the re-mining of another 300-acre culm bank – the final site under EC’s ownership – located within what is now part of the Pinchot State Forest near Mocanaqua.
-We estimate that 3.5 million tons of material will be processed from this bank, eliminating many environmental damages from this otherwise pristine mountainside recreational area.
+Moreover, over 570 acres of legacy mine lands were readied for reclamation and reuse.
+EC also is managing the re-mining of another 300-acre culm bank – the final large culm bank under EC’s ownership – located within the Pinchot State Forest near Mocanaqua.
+It’s estimated 3.5 million tons of material eventually will be removed, eliminating many environmental damages from this otherwise pristine mountainside recreational area.